kube-logging/logging-operator/images/fluentd-drain-watch/README.md

 export CHECK_INTERVAL=60  # Optional, default is 60 seconds
 export RPC_ADDRESS=127.0.0.1:24444  # Optional, default is 127.0.0.1:24444
 export CUSTOM_RUNNER_ADDRESS=127.0.0.1:7357  # Optional, default is 127.0.0.1:7357
+export CUSTOM_RUNNER_TIMEOUT=30  # Optional, default is 30 seconds
 ```

+## Custom Runner Timeout

+The script waits for the custom-runner HTTP endpoint to become available, with a configurable timeout (default: 30 seconds).
+If the custom-runner is not available after the timeout, the script assumes it is not deployed (e.g., when buffer volume metrics sidecar is disabled) and continues without it.
+This prevents the drainer pod from hanging indefinitely when the custom-runner sidecar is not present.